phelun/fmbah-infra/tf_asg-lb-ec/README.md

 ## To Do
-- I still see instances coming up with public IPs, this ruins the concept of loadbalancing. - Fix it
+- I still see instances coming up with public IPs, this ruins the concept of loadbalancing.
+	- Move all resource to a custom VPC with multiple subnets
+- Dynamically set resources to fetch values/setting from target VPC remote state file
 - Create a sample AMI to provision this cluster
+- Make them modules
+- Re-organize directoy for code reusability